afomic/Nacoss/README.md

 # NacossOAU
-This is a Student commpanion android application, it aims to brings information to the finger tips of students and automate routine taskd
+This is a Student commpanion android application, it aims to brings information to the finger tips of students and automate routine tasks
 ###The application consist of the following feautures
 ## The Profile Page
 This contain the details of the executives, parliamentarain and the lecturers. this is allow the student to be more closer to the